-A malty, brown caramel-centric British ale without the roasted flavors of a Porter.
+A malty, caramelly, brown British ale without the roasted flavors of a Porter.
+Balanced and flavorful, but usually a little stronger than most average UK beers.

 Dark amber to dark reddish-brown color.
 Clear.
 Low to moderate off-white to light tan head.